Artist Statement & Bio

 SELECTED PUBLICATIONS & MEDIA

-• The Gaze from the Bicycle featured in: Daily Journal (Los Angeles), El Mensajero (San Francisco), Mission Local(San Francisco), El Mercurio de Calama and El Observador (Chile)
+• The Gaze from the Bicycle featured in: Daily Journal (Los Angeles), El Mensajero (San Francisco), Mission Local(San Francisco), and El Mercurio de Calama (Chile)

 • Broadcast interviews: Tele Tica 7 (Costa Rica), City TV (Colombia), TVN (Chile), Radio Euskadi (Spain), KPOO (San Francisco, USA)